1959 Galloway by-election: Aftermath

 The Glasgow Herald stated that the initial reaction to the result among the political parties was "Government satisfaction, Liberal jubilation, and Labour despondency."
-However, the same newspaper also noted that Conservatives would be happy to have held the seat with a "substantial majority", the Liberal performance would worry them.
+However, the same newspaper also noted that while Conservatives would be happy to have held the seat with a "substantial majority", the Liberal performance would worry them.
 The result indicated that the Liberals were maintaining their recent trend of polling well in by-elections.
 The Conservatives were reported to fear that if this trend in Liberal candidates taking votes from their party continued, it could allow Labour to win the next general election, if the Liberals fielded 200 candidates.